If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Pods might open in the bag.
+• Pods can stick together if humidity gets in the bag.

 Product Specs